Rada: Etymology

 Råd in Norwegian, Danish, and Swedish, Rat in German, neuvosto or raati in Finnish and nõukogu or raad in Estonia/Dutch mean "council" or "assembly", but also "advice", as it does in East Slavic (except Russian) and West Slavic, but not South Slavic, languages.

-In Swedish the verb råda (to counsel) is based on the substantive råd.
+In Swedish the verb råda (to counsel or recommend is one meaning, the other is to rule) is based on the substantive råd.
 This is similar to Danish råd (noun) and råde (verb).